Turbinaria stellulata: Biology

 As a zooxanthellate coral, Turbinaria stellulata gets part of its nutritional needs from the photosynthetic symbionts in its tissues, but also extends its polyps to feed, mostly at night.
 Colonies are either male or female and are broadcast spawners.
 All the colonies in an area liberate their eggs and sperm into the sea in a spawning event which is synchronised with the phases of the moon.
 The planula larvae that develop form part of the plankton and eventually settle in a suitable location on the seabed.

 Status

 In general, the threats that stony corals face include global climate change with the resulting rise in the temperature of sea water, ocean acidification, increased severity of storms which damage reefs, increased frequency of El Niño events, coral bleaching and the increasing incidence of coral diseases.
 The population trend of Turbinaria stellulata has not been monitored but as a shallow water coral it is affected by these factors.
-It has a wide range but is an uncommon species and the International Union for Conservation of Nature has assessed its conservation status as being "vulnerable".
+It has a wide range but is an uncommon species and the International Union for Conservation of Nature has assessed its conservation status as being "least concern".